Old River Lane/Northgate End - Frequently Asked Questions

 What is happening at Northgate End?

-Northgate End, which closed on Monday 15 June 2020, will be replaced by a multi-storey car park, which will include charging points for electric vehicles.
+We’ve opened a new multi-storey at Northgate End in June 2022.
 The multi-storey car park is part of a new development to enhance this part of Bishop's Stortford and bring forward a vibrant arts centre alongside an attractive public square, a mixed development of around 150 new homes, retail and commercial spaces.

-How long will Northgate End be closed for?
+How long will Causeway and Charringtons car parks be closed for?

 When will work on Old River Lane begin?